-Agnico Eagle Mines Limited - Meadowbank Complex (Agnico Eagle) is currently operating the Meadowbank Gold Project approximately 70 km north of the Hamlet of Baker Lake.
-Agnico Eagle is also operating the Amaruq property, approximately 150 kilometers (km) north of the hamlet of Baker Lake and approximately 50 km northwest of Meadowbank Mine, in the Kivalliq Region of Nunavut.
+Agnico Eagle Mines Limited - Meadowbank Division (Agnico Eagle) is currently operating the Meadowbank Gold Project approximately 70 km north of the Hamlet of Baker Lake.
+Agnico is also operating the Amaruq property, approximately 150 kilometers (km) north of the hamlet of Baker Lake and approximately 50 km northwest of Meadowbank Mine, in the Kivalliq Region of Nunavut.
 The Whale Tail deposit is being mined and ore is hauled by truck to the approved infrastructure at Meadowbank Mine for milling.

 The Baker Lake Bulk Fuel Storage Tank Facility is located east of the hamlet of Baker Lake, on the north shore of Baker Lake.
 The GPS coordinates of these facilities is NAD 83 15W E 356874 N 7134486.
-A general site location is provided in Figure 1-1.
-An aerial photo depicting the site layout of the infrastructure and tanks is provided in Figure 1-2.
+A general site location is provided in Figure 1.1.
+A site layout of the infrastructure and tanks is provided in Figure 1.2.